MGPoirot/web2mp3/README.md

 **Python Wizard**

-Easiest is calling `python main.py` which will start the Wizard that will help you provide input:
+The easiest is calling `python main.py` which will start the Wizard that will help you provide input:

 ```python